5 Steps to Hiring a General Contractor for Your Renovation

 - Review site conditions and all relevant documents and drawings in order to fully understand the project and generate a proposal and bid (the proposal is the plan and the bid is the proposed cost)

-- Specify the final scope of work, schedule, and come up with a contract
+- Specify the final scope of work, and schedule, and come up with a contract

 - Manage and coordinate general aspects of a project, like site requirements